Azure/azurehpc-health-checks/README.md

     | -v, --verbose |             | If set, enables verbose and debug outputs.                                                                                                    |

   - Adding more tests to the configuration files may require modifying the time flag (-t) to avoid timeout.
 For the default tests provided we recommend setting the timing to 300 seconds but this may vary from machine to machine.

+  Notes:
-  Note: Invoke health checks directly: ```sudo nhc -c ./conf/"CONFNAME".conf -l ~/health.log -t 300```
+  - Invoke health checks directly: ```sudo nhc -c ./conf/"CONFNAME".conf -l ~/health.log -t 300```
-  Note: If 'aznhc_env_init.sh' sourced the alias 'aznhc' can be used in place of 'sudo AZ_NHC_ROOT/run-health-checks.sh'
+  - If 'aznhc_env_init.sh' sourced the alias 'aznhc' can be used in place of 'sudo AZ_NHC_ROOT/run-health-checks.sh'

 ## Distributed NHC ##